Apply to Become an Orlando Police Officer

 Are you looking to fulfill your dream of becoming an Orlando Police Officer?

-The Orlando Police Department hires the finest and most qualified candidates to help reduce crime and maintain livable city neighborhoods.
+The Orlando Police Department is always hiring officers to help reduce crime and maintain livable city neighborhoods.
 Our police officers receive a competitive salary, bonuses, paid time off, medical and life insurance, educational reimbursements and generous retirement benefits.
 Learn more.

 Online